On automorphisms of $p$-torsion $\mathbf{G}_m$-gerbes

 \begin{conventions} We generally follow the conventions on algebraic spaces and stacks of \cite{stacks-project}.
 If $S$ is a scheme, $X$ is a scheme (or algebraic space) over $S$, and $G \to S$ is a flat group scheme locally of finite presentation, then $H^i(X, G)$ denotes the cohomology of the sheaf represented by $G$ on the site $(\operatorname{Sch}/X)_{fppf}$.
 If $G$ is smooth over $S$, this is the same as the cohomology of the sheaf represented by $G$ on the small \'etale site of $X$ by a theorem of Grothendieck \cite[Th\'eor\`eme 11.7]{MR244271}.
 By $\mathbf{G}_m$-gerbe we mean a gerbe \emph{banded by $\mathbf{G}_m$}.
 This is the data of a gerbe $\mathcal{X}$ over an algebraic space $X$ in the sense of \cite[\href{https://stacks.math.columbia.edu/tag/06QB}{Tag 06QB}]{stacks-project} \emph{together with} for every object $x \in \mathcal{X}$ lying over a scheme $T$, an isomorphism of groups $H^0(T, \mathcal{O}_T)^\times \to \operatorname{Aut}_{\mathcal{X}_T}(x)$ such that these isomorphisms are compatible with morphisms $x \to y$ in $\mathcal{X}$.
 An \emph{equivalence of $\mathbf{G}_m$-gerbes over an algebraic space $X$} means an equivalence compatible with these isomorphisms.
 With these conventions, $\mathbf{G}_m$-gerbes over $X$ are classified up to equivalence by the group $H^2(X, \mathbf{G}_m)$, see Giraud \cite[IV]{MR344253}.
-Also, for an abelian group (or sheaf) $A$ and integer $n$, we denote by $A[n]$ the kernel of the homomorphism $A \to A$ given by multiplication by $n$. \end{conventions}
+Also, for an abelian group (or sheaf) $A$ and integer $n$, we denote by $A[n]$ the kernel of the homomorphism $A \to A$ given by multiplication by $n$.
+For an abelian variety $X$ we write $X^t$ for the dual abelian variety. \end{conventions}

 \begin{ack} I am grateful to Martin Olsson for many enlightening conversations and to him and Danny Bragg for sharing a draft of a forthcoming paper from which I learned about the fppf sheafified variants of the Artin--Mazur formal groups.
 This work was partially supported by the National Science Foundation under grant DMS-2402087. \end{ack}